slatedocs/slate/src/index.html.md

 There's different levels of access for mobility and logistics partners.
 Access is limited for different endpoints and zones for each API key individually.

+The first half of the documentation is tailored to mobility partners wanting to integrate listing of rentable vehicles and start and stop rentals on behalf of their own users.

+The second half is for logistics providers that need to know where to find scooters that need to be picked up and where to drop them off next day.

 ## Format

 We are using the [JSON:API standard](https://jsonapi.org/).